Fentanyl vs Morphine – How It Works, Differences, Use and Side Effects

 The risk of overdose is quite high as opioids are known to be abused.
 A Fentanyl overdose can occur with microgram-level exposure as well, especially when illegally manufactured or sourced.

-Morphine overdose typically requires higher doses, but it is still dangerous if misused.
+Morphine overdose usually requires higher doses, but misuse can still make it dangerous.

 Naloxone or Narcan can reverse overdoses for both drugs.
 Still, it needs repeated doses of Fentanyl due to its high potency.